 Worth a mention that the company also sells PhotoScape X Pro on the Windows Store, a somewhat expensive app at $29.99 that has a few tricks of its own.
 You might want to download a trial version and see whether it is for you.

 With a vanilla name like this, this photo editing program by Aviary shares a lot with Photoshop Express.
 In that, it is a powerful editor that lets you touch up your photos without any confusion.
 The UI shares similarities, as do the included filters and effects.

-Which is certainly not a bad deal, considering the fact that this free app packages all the right tools you need to edit your photos straight from the camera.
+This is certainly not a bad deal, considering the fact that this free app packages all the right tools you need to edit your photos straight from the camera.

 Inside you’ll find all the basic photo editing tools like filters and effects, brightness and contrast options, along with support for several of the most popular file formats, including PNG.

 Its text input is not as streamlined as other applications, which perhaps comes as no surprise for an app that deals with sliders and buttons to do the editing.
-A fully featured graphic design software, this is not.
+A fully-featured graphic design software, this is not.